yl3im/motobm/README.md

 * Open the XML file contents in text editor, like Notepad.
 * Select All.
 Copy.
 * Open CPS2, on its left pane go to `Configuration` -> `Zone/Channel Assignment`, right-click on `Zone` and choose Paste.

+## What about CPS16?

+Unfortunately, CPS16 doesn't support pasting of XML content.
+Therefore this method only works for CPS2.